cmheisel/agile-analytics/README.md

 #### Analyzers

-Analyzers take in a set of AgileTicket objects and a AnalysisConfig and return a set of AnalyzedTicket objects that contain the original AgileTicket as well as additional data calculated in light of the analysis context.
+Analyzers take in a set of AgileTicket objects and an analysis configuration and return a set of AnalyzedTicket objects that contain the original AgileTicket as well as additional data calculated in light of the analysis context.

-For example, a CycleTime analyzer would look for a start_date and an end_state in the AnalysisContext, and calculate the days between those and store it as cycle_time on the AnalyzedTicket object.
+For example, a CycleTime analyzer would look for a start_state and an end_state in the configuration, and calculate the days between those and store it as cycle_time on the AnalyzedTicket object.

 #### Reporters

-Reporters take in a set of AnalyzedTicket objects a ReportConfig and return a Report object.
+Reporters take in a set of AnalyzedTicket objects and a report configuration and return a Report object.
 It has two standard attributes:
 * Table - A representation of the report as a 2 dimensional table, provides column headers, row labels, and values for each row/column combo
 * Summary - A key/value store of report specific data